Contact the TCC Library

 Answered By Library Staff Last Updated: Jul 30, 2020 Views: 117

 The article databases that are linked on the TCC library page are a great place to start a peer reviewed journal search on the ebola virus.

 1. Start your search from the library's homepage, and click on Articles & Databases

 2. Under C find CINAHL - Ebscohost

-- CINAHL , one of the medicine databases, will give you information on ebola from nursing and allied health journals.
-The information will be slanted toward a medical audience, and is a great source for the specifics of the virus, as well as information concerning the recent outbreak.
+CINAHL: one of the medicine databases, will give you information on ebola from nursing and allied health journals.
+The information will be slanted toward a medical audience, and it is a great source to find the specifics of the virus, as well as information concerning the recent outbreak.

 The keyword "ebola" in CINAHL pulled up quite a few journal articles that range the gamut in scholarly conversations about the ebola virus.

 3. Academic Search Premier is a good second database to look for articles.